ZRJohnson208/GalacticLions-CodeVault/README.md

 For those new to the robot programming space or robotics, it is higly recommended to review the [FTC Block Code](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with the robot coding language and the control system.
 This may also apply to returning team programmers.

-When you are ready to program in Java, you can download the latest version of [Android Studio](https://developer.android.com/studio?gad_source=1&gclid=CjwKCAiAzvC9BhADEiwAEhtlN1GO7x4DcoMQ9Q-BR-_y67NSKy9FjMK88L6woepRECnAuXiWYT9yrRoCiA4QAvD_BwE&gclsrc=aw.ds) or use the OnBotJava Tool.
+When you are ready to program in Java, you can download the latest version of [Android Studio](https://developer.android.com/studio?gad_source=1&gclid=CjwKCAiAzvC9BhADEiwAEhtlN1GO7x4DcoMQ9Q-BR-_y67NSKy9FjMK88L6woepRECnAuXiWYT9yrRoCiA4QAvD_BwE&gclsrc=aw.ds) or use the OnBot Java Tool.

 ## Questions or Need Help?
 Please ask/email one of the coaches or your team captain.
 You can also check the [FTC Documentation](https://ftc-docs.firstinspires.org/en/latest/).